 It is critical that the Involved Partner is clear and about their motivating reasons for working toward transparency in the marriage.
 If the Hurt Partner requires such assurance, often the Involved Partner provides clarity for the Hurt Partner that “any future infidelity will result in divorce.”

 It is not unusual for some couples to establish a set of financial penalties, a “pre-divorce nup” to assure the Hurt Partner that the Involved Partner is completely serious about remaining faithful, open and transparent.

-The Hurt Partner also begins to lean into the Involved Partner when inevitable triggering by memories about the affair occur in the daily life of both partners.
-It is the soothing and sharing of these triggering episodes which begins to calm the nervous system of the Hurt Partner.
+The Hurt Partner also begins to lean into the Involved Partner when inevitable triggers about the affair occur.
+It is the soothing and sharing of these triggering episodes which begin to calm the nervous system of the Hurt Partner.
 Research tells us that this process may take as long as two years for the couple to completely exit what Gottman calls “the Atonement Phase” of affair recovery.

 “After the couple emerges from the atonement stage with tentative forgiveness, they come together to build a new relationship.
 First, they acknowledge that the old one didn’t meet both of their needs.
 The victim should not be blamed for this past deficiency, but he or she must cooperate in constructing a new approach” John Gottman.

 Dealing with infidelity means having many generative conversations.
 Generative Conversations are at the heart of how we do affair recovery in science-based couples therapy.
 When a couple learns how important generative conversations are, they can enter the next phase, which Gottman calls the “Attunement Phase”, much more quickly.

 In the Attunement Phase, the couple typically has constructed a shared narrative of “what happened.”